docpad-archive/documentation/01-start/04-deploy.html.md

 				commands:
 					- npm run-script deploy
 		```

-	1. Remove the `regenerateEvery` property from your DocPad Configuration File if you have set it, as it will no longer be needed.

 1. Create a SSH Key that will be used by Circle CI to deploy to GitHub Pages, do this by: